csci104/site/_includes/writeups/labellist.md

 <img src="{{site.baseurl}}/homework/img/labellist.png" alt="drawing" width="100%" height="auto" id="responsive-image"/>

+*Note: the `1` or `0` in the message nodes is a Boolean indicate membership in a given label's list.*

 New messages are always added to the end of the `all` list.
 Once added, they can be labelled or unlabelled, as desired.
 Messages can also be deleted (removed) permanently.
 New labels need not be created explicitly by the user, but the first time a label is applied to a message, a new list for that label should be created and the message will added to that new list.
 For example, suppose a new label `fam` (short for `family`) is applied to message 1.  `fam` should be added to the list of labels and a new head pointer should be added to the `heads_` list.
 The index (i.e. `4` in the diagram below) of this new label and head pointer should now be used as the index of the **next** and **prev** pointer for this label in each member message's `next_` and `prev_` lists.
-This will require resizing those vectors in the message node.
+This will require resizing those vectors (of next and prev pointers) in the message node.
 (Note that only member messages need to have their next/previous vectors resized, while  messages that are not a member of the new label need not be modified).

+*Effects of adding the label `fam` to message 1:*

 <img src="{{site.baseurl}}/homework/img/labellist-label.png" alt="drawing" width="100%" height="auto" id="responsive-image"/>

 When a message is unlabeled, it is simply removed from the corresponding list.

+*Effects of unlabeling `usc` from message 0:*

 <img src="{{site.baseurl}}/homework/img/labellist-unlabel.png" alt="drawing" width="100%" height="auto" id="responsive-image"/>

 Removing a message should delete the entire message node, first unlinking it from all lists of which it is a member.

+*Effects of removing message 0:*

 <img src="{{site.baseurl}}/homework/img/labellist-remove.png" alt="drawing" width="100%" height="auto" id="responsive-image"/>